camunda/camunda-docs/docs/apis-clients/operate-api/index.md

  "key":	                <number>
  "processInstanceKey":	<number>
  "scopeKey":	        <number>
  "name":	            <string>
- "value":	        <string>. - Always truncated if value is too big in "search" results.
+ "value":	            <string> - Always truncated if value is too big in "search" results.
 In "get object" result it is not truncated.
  "truncated":	        <boolean> - If true 'value' is truncated.
 }
 ```